ceiphr/ceiphr.com-v4/content/blog/a-crash-course-in-django/index.md

 ## Writing our models

-Inside our new `blog` app we will find a `models.py` file where we will write our models for our database.
+Inside our new `blog` app, we will find a `models.py` file where we will write our models for our database.
 The class `Post` will act as our first model for uploading a post with an image, title, description, and date published.

 ```python{numberLines: true}